 What sets AMI apart is our extraordinary faculty and their decades of mindfulness expertise.

-Helen Barnes Vantine, PhD, founded AMI in 2008 with a mission to help others find insight, love, joy, compassion, and acceptance through Mindfulness-Based Stress Reduction.
+Helen Barnes Vantine, PhD, founded AMI in 2008 with a mission to help others find insight, love, joy, compassion, and acceptance through Mindfulness.
 She teaches mindfulness skills to individuals, businesses, small groups, health care professionals, and graduate students.
-In addition to her work at the Atlanta Mindfulness Institute, Dr. Vantine has a private psychotherapy practice in Buckhead and Serenbe, where she offers Mindfulness-Based Cognitive Therapy to her patients.
-She also teaches at the University of California in San Diego mentoring students toward certification as MBSR teachers.
+In addition to her work at the Atlanta Mindfulness Institute, Dr. Vantine has a private psychotherapy practice in Serenbe, where she offers Mindfulness-Based Therapy to her patients.

-Dr. Vantine has spent more than 40 years practicing meditation and studying Eastern and Western approaches to personal growth.
+Dr. Vantine has spent 50 years practicing meditation and studying Eastern and Western approaches to personal growth.
 She trained to become a certified MBSR instructor under Jon Kabat-Zinn and received her certification in 2011.
-She was trained by Zindal Segal in Mindfulness-Based Cognitive Therapy and in Mindful Self Compassion by Kristin Neff and Chris Germer.
+She was trained by Zindal Segal in Mindfulness-Based Cognitive Therapy and by Kristin Neff and Chris Germer in Mindful Self Compassion.

 Dana Goldman, LPC, NCC, teaches mindfulness based stress reduction (MBSR) and introductory mindfulness workshops through Atlanta Mindfulness Institute.
 In addition, Dana is one of the instructors for community meditation group.
 In addition to teaching mindfulness, Dana works as a mindfulness-based psychotherapist.
 She began her training in mindfulness-based philosophies, techniques, and interventions in 2013.
 Her focus is on deepening her professional and personal understanding of mindfulness through courses, workshops, readings, retreats, and her own daily meditation practice.
 She is particularly interested in how meditation and mindfulness can positively impact brain function, decrease stress, and enhance our sense of wellbeing and resilience.